matwilso/matwilso.github.io/_posts/gpt-sim.md

 >Imagine video-based GPT3 trained on the entirety of YouTube (cooking videos, DIY, home improvement, exercise, sports, gardening, etc.) <br><br>
 What would this enable?
 In robotics?
 In general, for bringing advances in information technology to the world of atoms?

-We could generate RL environments with physical accuracy and variety light-years beyond what is possible with current simulators.
+We could generate RL environments with a variety and physical accuracy light-years beyond what is possible with current simulators.

 Simulate an egg cracking, pouring out, and sizzling on a frying pan.
-A paintbrush dipping into a bucket, dragging across the wall, and leaving a red streak of paint behind it.
+A paintbrush dipping into a bucket, and leaving a red streak of paint on the wall behind it.
-Sunlight passing through a magnifying glass to catch a pile of dry leaves on fire, a rising trail of smoke, a marshmallow cooking over the flame.
+Sunlight passing through a magnifying glass, catching a pile of dry leaves on fire; a rising trail of smoke, a marshmallow cooking over the flame.
 A human politely stepping to the side when someone else is walking towards them, or getting mad if that someone gets too close and bumps into them.

-Any number of other “soft” or hard-to-model interactions, which we have trouble writing computer programs for, but for which we have---or could collect---a lot of data.
+Plus any number of other “soft” or hard-to-model interactions, which we have trouble writing computer programs for, but for which we have---or could collect---a lot of data.

-Based on GPT and its capabilities, it seems possible and *quite likely* that we can create a “good-enough” general-purpose reality simulator using a stupid future prediction training approach.
+Based on GPT and its capabilities, it seems possible and *quite likely* that we can create a good-enough general-purpose reality simulator using a stupid future prediction training approach.
 Maybe not super soon, but definitely sometime on our horizon.

 A data-driven approach to simulation definitely seems the way to go.
 Unify all compartmentalized, special-case simulation modes (rigid-body, fluids, optics, agents, etc) into a single useful tool for robot learning, engineering, scientific discovery.
 Something that works well enough across the entire range of tasks we care about.
-A simulator that's way more useful and *usable* than what we have now.

 Imagine sim2real learning with the smallest possible reality gap.
 Model-based learning with the best possible model.